 - In team sports, teams registered in a single gender league may use players of a different gender.
-However, should the player(s) of a different gender create disparity in the level of competition, the Intramural (IM) Sports Office reserves the right to review each case individually and rule accordingly.
+However, should the player(s) of a different gender create disparity in the level of competition, the Rec Sports Office reserves the right to review each case individually and rule accordingly.

 - In individual and dual sports where single gender leagues are offered, individuals may compete in the league designated for the different gender until such time that the competitiveness of the activity is adversely affected.

 - All CoRec team and dual sports must have an equal number of genders unless specified otherwise in the rules of the sport concerned.
 Sports with unequal numbers will have to meet certain ratios to be eligible to compete.

-- All specialty leagues (e.g., Grad/Staff/Faculty) are restricted in who can participate, including the number of experienced players allowed.
+- All specialty leagues (e.g., Grad/Staff/Faculty, Res Hall) are restricted in who can participate, including the number of experienced players allowed.

 - A player is considered a member of a team if their name appears on the roster.
 Once a player plays for a team, they are committed to that team and may not switch to another team (unless given permission due to extentuating circumstances).

 - Teams are strongly urged to enter into the proper level of competition.
-Should a team obviously be playing out of their competitive level, the IM Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.
+Should a team obviously be playing out of their competitive level, the Rec Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.

 Rec Sports Staff Participation

-Awareness has been raised by concerned participants in the Intramural Sports program of potential bias by its staff members.
+Awareness has been raised by concerned participants in the Rec Sports program of potential bias by its staff members.
 Issues surrounding this perception range from staff officiating and participating in tournaments to improper sportsmanship scores given to staff teams.
 There have also been additional comments from participants about calls made by officials that benefit staff teams.